Sekenre/cbor2_lightning/SLIDES.rst

 * Inspired by msgpack
 * IETF proposed standard (RFC 7049)
 * Tag-Length-Value encoding
-* Designed to be compact
+* Designed to have compact implementation
 * Native recursive data structures
 * Extensible tag system ( with an IANA registry )